Enhancing Skin Health With The Role Of Omega-3 Fatty Acids

 Even if you just feel your complexion is looking dry or congested, it can be hard to know where to start with such a bewildering array of products on offer.
 But before you shell out on another expensive miracle cream to tackle the problem from the outside, what if you could feed your skin from within?

-The long list of Omega 3 skin benefits make it a real skin hero.
+The long list of omega-3 benefits make it a real skin hero.
 Unlike plant-based oils, fish oils contain DHA and EPA, essential fatty acids the body can’t make for itself.
 These are incorporated into cell membranes in the top layer of skin (the epidermis), forming a protective web around them, helping to stop moisture being lost and giving skin a healthy appearance.

-In this Bare Biology guide to Omega 3 skin benefits, we’ve looked at the skin in more detail and explored how fish oils can help.
+In our guide to omega-3 skin benefits, we’ve looked at the skin in more detail and explored how fish oils can help.
 So if you’re looking for a plumper, firmer complexion, read on.
 Your best skin ever?
 It starts here.

-Choose a supplement like Bare Biology Lion Heart.
+Choose a supplement like Life & Soul.
 You’ll find our oils are easy to take and free from heavy metals often found in fish oils.
-Normally a half to one teaspoon is recommended or two to four of our Bare Biology capsules.
+Normally a half to one teaspoon is recommended or two to four of our capsules.

 However, as we age, this membrane becomes thinner and less sticky.
 As these thinner skin cells reach the surface, they form less of a protective barrier.
 Skin can lose moisture and elasticity, and this in turn leads to the formation of wrinkles.

 The beauty industry is worth £17 billion in the UK alone, but is that really surprising?
 Worried about skin ageing and how we look, we’re prepared to spend a fortune on moisturisers, cleansers and facials, as we go to war on wrinkles.